Our Perimeter Report

 Marketing of CFDs and other high-risk derivative products

 There are problems with the marketing of contracts for difference (CFDs) and other high-risk derivative products to retail clients.
-Concerns we have identified include firms encouraging clients to trade with entities in third country jurisdictions rather than their UK business.
+Our concerns include firms encouraging clients to trade with entities in third country jurisdictions rather than their UK business.
 We are also concerned about the use of introducers and affiliates who may be carrying out unregulated activities.

-We have intervened, and will continue to do so, when firms use language that does not properly present the risks of trading on higher leverage.
-We will continue to focus on firms’ financial promotions and marketing activities on both of these issues in our supervision work.
+We will continue to focus on firms’ financial promotions and marketing activities in our supervision work.

 Technological changes